Rome Rule: The 1886 Home Rule Bill

-This was the background against which the English Conservative Party played the Orange Card.
+This was the background against which the English Conservative Party played the "Orange Card."
 Lord Randolph Churchill played it with gusto.
 In 1886, the year of Gladstone's first Home Rule Bill, Churchill crossed to Belfast to make an inflammatory anti-Home Rule speech in the Ulster Hall, and a little later, coined the memorable phrase, "Ulster will fight, and Ulster will be right".

 Parnell's political opponents pointed out that he was the only non-Catholic MP in his party.
 To avoid further accusations about Rome Rule, he nominated six other non-Catholics for safe seats (out of the IPP's new total of 85 MPs) in the 1886 election.

 Other elements

 As the Irish nationalist movement recovered in the 1890s from the division caused by Parnell's relationship with Mrs O'Shea, it embraced Gaelic games and a growing Irish language revival movement, which were often encouraged by the Catholic Church for the good of its parishioners, but which also alienated Irish Protestants.
 The fate of Bridget Cleary in 1895 suggested that many rural Irish Catholics were still unduly superstitious.
 An "Irish-Ireland" ideology of nationalism was developed by David Moran, who stated in 1905 that it was essential to be Catholic to be Irish.

 The resurgent Church's dogma on the Syllabus of Errors (1864) and Papal infallibility (1871) were unattractive.
 For observant Protestants, the encyclical "Apostolicae Curae" in 1896 had simply denied the validity of the Anglican hierarchy.
 In 1907 Modernism was proscribed in Pascendi dominici gregis and Lamentabili sane, indicating that no Protestant, being a heretic, could ever be well regarded by a Catholic-led government.

-Opponents of Rome Rule could also quote from several anti-clerical books by Margaret Cusack, the founder of The Sisters of St. Joseph of Peace, who had then converted to Protestantism in 1887.
+Opponents of Home Rule could also quote from several anti-clerical books by Margaret Cusack, the founder of The Sisters of St. Joseph of Peace, who had then converted to Protestantism in 1887.
 In The Nun of Kenmare: An Autobiography (1889), Cusack complained that she had been vilified by her fellow churchmen behind her back: "The practice of the Inquisition still holds in the Roman church, as I have found again and again, and as this book will show.
 You are condemned unheard."

 The Ne Temere papal decree of 1907 required non-Catholics married to a Catholic to agree to educate their children as Catholics, and often the non-Catholic was required to convert before the marriage.
 Ne Temere was tolerated by the UK parliament as it had little impact in Britain; Irish Protestants felt that it would have a much greater impact in a future Catholic-dominated Home Rule Ireland.
 In 1911 debates, both views were considered, and notably, those against Ne Temere were unionists and those tolerating it were not.

 From 1898 the "Index", or list of books forbidden to Catholics, was modified by Pope Leo XIII.
 Along with indecent works it still included forbidden authors such as Jonathan Swift and Daniel Defoe, and the scientists John Locke and Galileo, that most Europeans would by then have found unobjectionable.